-So brothers and sisters - this serves as a counter balance to the exhortation we received last week to speak up and stand up and expose the enemy's plots against Christianity.
+So brothers and sisters - this serves as a counter balance to the exhortation we received last week to speak up and stand up and expose the enemy's plots against Christianity as we see them being rolled out and taking place.

-We must do this - we must stand and speak out... but we must do so without giving into the temptation to desire God's judgement and destruction of those who oppose us...
+We must do this - we must stand and speak out... but we must do so without giving into the fear to see those who oppose us as a threat - even if they genuinely are...